oldwatchlover/Rendering-Plant/painters/README.md

 This renderer is a hardware GPU algorithm simulator(1)...

 Per-poly rasterization with clipping and z-buffer.
+The "painter's" algorithm is one of the simplest visual surface algorithms (which is why it is favored for hardware implementations).
+The renderer simply loops through every polygon for every object in the scene and draws each to the frame buffer.
+A depth buffer (z-buffer) is used to determine which surface is closest to the eye and should be displayed for each pixel.

 Things it does NOT do: